This Pork Loin with Sauerkraut and Apples is a great fall dish and easy to prepare after work. Perfect for weekday dinner or weekend entertaining.

 Cooking with meat now is a much different affair than it was before the baby.
 I always liked simple recipes where meat was roasted or braised and didn’t require much supervision, but I still cooked more involved dishes too: chicken thighs stuffed with ricotta and baked, thin pork schnitzels, chicken and vegetable stew – all easy, but all requiring some degree of preparation and time.
 Time is luxury now.
 Uninterrupted time is a unicorn.

-This recipe is really simple, hearty, flavourful, delicious and quick to prepare before the pot goes in the oven to finish cooking.
+This Pork Loin with Sauerkraut and Apples recipe is really simple, hearty, flavourful, delicious and quick to prepare before the pot goes in the oven to finish cooking.
 It’s inspired by the famous Alsatian dish called Choucroute garnie – various kinds of pork sausages, pork chops and bacon cooked together with sauerkraut, onion, garlic, juniper berries and often served with potatoes.
 Just like with Russian borscht there’s no set recipe for Choucroute garnie.
 I had it a few times at restaurants and even made it myself many years ago.

 My oven is really weird and it always takes much longer to cook and bake, so please adjust cooking time to your oven.
 It took a little bit over 1.5 hours for my 3 pound pork loin to cook.
 Depending on your oven and the size of the pork loin it could take less time, so I’d start checking after an hour.
 Internal temperature should be between 145 to 160F.
 I always err on the side of caution and cook to 160F.

-- In a large ovenproof pan (I used cast iron) heat 1 tablespoon of olive oil, add pork loin and sear in all sides for about 3-5 minutes.
+In a large ovenproof pan (I used dutch oven) heat 1 tablespoon of olive oil, add pork loin and sear in all sides for about 3-5 minutes.

 I really like combination of savoury and sweet, so I love apples in this recipe.
 I find they add a nice touch of sweetness to briny sauerkraut.
 To be honest, I would use more apples, maybe about 4 small apples in this recipe instead of 2 listed above, but my husband isn't a fan of salty and sweet together, so I used fewer apples that I would like.